Wedding Photography at Fitzrovia Chapel: A Venue in Westminster, London

 -

-- However, it wasn’t until 1891 that Victorian architect John Loughborough Pearson designed the chapel in an Italian Gothic Style.
+- However, Victorian architect John Loughborough Pearson did not design the Chapel in an Italian Gothic Style until 1891.

-- The original hospital was demolished and rebuilt around the chapel from 1927-1929.
+- The original hospital was demolished and rebuilt around the Chapel from 1927 to 1929.

-- 1970 – Grade II listed status was awarded, assuring its place as a historic venue for future generations to enjoy.
+- 1970 – Grade II listed status was awarded, ensuring its place as a historic venue for future generations.

 - 2005 – The Middlesex Hospital is finally closed and demolished.
-Once again, the Fitzrovia Chapel stands alone on the site while developers decide what should be done with the area.
+Once again, the Fitzrovia Chapel stands alone on the site while developers decide what to do with the area.

 -